ZeroWork

 Beware:

 • appendIndex refers to the row number that should be appended. appendIndex: 0 means the first row to be appended.
-If there are already 3 rows in the data table, it will be appended as 4th.
+If there are already 3 rows in the table, it will be appended as 4th.

 • When using appendIndex, avoid placing Write JavaScript building block inside any ZeroWork in-built loop (by this, Start Repeat building block is meant) - whether nested or not!
 Otherwise the row indices might get mixed up between ZeroWork in-built loop logic and your custom loop logic, and you might end up with mismatched data.